laraiyeo/laraiyeo.github.io/README.md

 ## 🧩 Features

 - **Live Game Dashboard**
-  Real-time display of active MLB, NHL, NBA and Soccer games with:
+  Real-time display of active MLB, NHL, NBA, WNBA and Soccer games with:
-  - Inning progress for MLB (TOP and BOT with inning number), Period/Quarter progress for NHL and NBA (Time remaining in period/quarter and specifc period/quarter number), and Half progress for Soccer (Current match time as well as current half)
+  - Inning progress for MLB (TOP and BOT with inning number), Period/Quarter progress for NHL, NBA, and WNBA (Time remaining in period/quarter and specifc period/quarter number), and Half progress for Soccer (Current match time as well as current half)
   - Base runners logic for MLB (Bases light up when runner is present)
   - Visual balls/strikes/outs tracker for MLB

   **Scoreboard**
   - Visual scoreboard for MLB with inning progress, team scores, base runners, current outs, current play description and player stats.
 It will also grey out any player who is benched
-  - Visual scoreboard for NHL and NBA with Period/Quarter progress, team scores, time remaining in period/quarter, play description and player stats.
+  - Visual scoreboard for NHL, NBA and WNBA with Period/Quarter progress, team scores, time remaining in period/quarter, play description and player stats.
 There will be a 🟢 beside players who are currently on the ice/court
   - Visual scoreboard for Soccer with half progress, team scores, current match time, play description, a visual football pitch with real team lineups as well as a substitute section that shows subs and will display when they come on the pitch

 - **Game Schedules & Results**